Azure/azure-osconfig/docs/modules.md

 Each MMI function implementation calls directly into its respective ModuleObject method counterpart without doing any additional validation or other processing.

-- MmiOpen: allocates a new ModuleObject, calls ModuleObject::Open, returns the ModuleObject instance pointer as an MMI_HANDLE and forgets it.
+- MmiOpen: allocates a new ModuleObject, returns the ModuleObject instance pointer as an MMI_HANDLE and forgets it.
+Or, for a global ModuleObject, calls ModuleObject::Open.
-- MmiClose: casts the MMI_HANDLE to ModuleObject, calls ModuleObject::Open and deletes that ModuleObject instance.
+- MmiClose: casts the MMI_HANDLE to ModuleObject and deletes that ModuleObject instance.
+Or, for a global ModuleObject, calls ModuleObject::Close.
+- MmiGetInfo: returns static information about the module.
+- MmiFree: frees specified memory.
 - MmiGet: casts the session handle to obtain the ModuleObject and then on that object invokes ModuleObject::Get.
 - MmiSet: casts the session handle to obtain the ModuleObject and then on that object invokes ModuleObject::Set.
-- MmiFree: frees specified memory.

 # 13. Testing